ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 # Install Perl
 Download and install [Strawberry Perl](http://strawberryperl.com/)

-# Install WiX toolset (used for building MSI installer files)
+# Install WiX toolset (used for building MSI installer files, do not bother to install if you are only on a short placement with us)
 Latest stable version from http://wixtoolset.org/releases/

 # Install Visual Studio